sacredbanana/AmigaGPT/README.md

 | gpt-3.5-turbo-16k-0613 | Snapshot of gpt-3.5-turbo-16k from June 13th 2023.
 Unlike gpt-3.5-turbo-16k, this model will not receive updates, and will be deprecated 3 months after a new version is released. | 16,384 | Up to Sep 2021 |

 ## Developing
+You can either compile the code natively or with the Docker container.

+### Native

+#### Building the AmigaOS 3 app
 If you would like to build this project from source you will need Bebbo's **amiga-gcc** toolchain here https://github.com/bebbo/amiga-gcc

 Once installed, get the required other SDK's from https://github.com/sacredbanana/AmigaSDK-gcc and put these in your Amiga dev environment created in the above step.

+#### Building the AmigaOS 4 app
+Get this toolchain set up https://github.com/sba1/adtools

+Once installed, get the required other SDK's from https://github.com/sacredbanana/AmigaSDK-gcc and put these in your Amiga dev environment created in the above step.

+### Docker
+You may use an all-in-one Docker image that is able to compile both the AmigaOS 3 and AmigaOS 4 versions of the app.

+Just install Docker on your machine and run the `build_os3.sh` or `build_os4.sh` scripts depending on which version of the app you want to build.
+If you want to perform a clean build, you can set the environment variable `CLEAN=1` for example you can run `CLEAN=1 ./build_os3.sh`.

+The build app will be saved to the `/out` directory.

 ## License